Art Nouveau and Art Deco Movements: What Are the Key Differences?

 Art nouveau organic design

-Art Nouveau enamel and silver cigarette case, after Alphonse Mucha, 1902, image courtesy of Bonhams
+Art Nouveau enamel and silver cigarette case, after Alphonse Mucha, 1902.
+Source: Bonhams

-We can recognise the Art Nouveau style by its ornately organic, flowing shapes and forms.
+We can recognize the Art Nouveau style by its ornate and organically flowing shapes and forms.
 These are usually elongated and exaggerated to heighten their dramatic impact.
-Nature was a definitive source of inspiration, with many designers imitating the curves and lines of plant and flower forms.
+Nature was a definitive source of inspiration in this movement, with many designers imitating the curves and lines of plant and flower forms.
 Seamlessness and continuity were important Art Nouveau concepts drawn from nature, reflecting Art Nouveau’s wider desire to seamlessly connect all forms of visual and applied arts.

 The Whiplash Curl Is a Trademark Art Nouveau Feature